 Hypothyroidism or an underactive thyroid is more common than hyperthyroidism or an overactive thyroid.
 Today, approximetly 20 million Americans have some form of thyroid condition, with men being 5-8 times more likely to suffer from a thyroid condition.

-In this article, Emily Kyle shares some of her best recipes for combatting the most common symptoms of an underactive thyroid; 1.
+In this article, Emily Kyle shares some of her best recipes for eating for good health and combatting the most common symptoms of an underactive thyroid which include 1.
 Fatigue 2.
 Weightgain and 3.
 Sensitivity to the cold.

 1. For Fatigue: Berry Bliss Smoothie